About cookies on this site

 Let’s say that you have finally managed to write a CSS Selector that targets some important element.
 How can you test it?
 One way could be to save the variable in the GTM interface, refresh the preview mode, then refresh the page and check the variable’s value.
 But that’s a long path.

 What if you fail to create a proper CSS Selector the first time?
 What if you end up tweaking the selector 20 times?
-You’ll have to save the variable, refresh the preview, test 20 times.
+You’ll have to save the variable, refresh the preview, and test 20 times.
 That’s where the time is wasted.

 A quicker alternative is to use a document.querySelector() method in the JavaScript console of your browser.
 Just open it and enter the following command: